wences-sanchez/Knowledge-Base/pages/Jenkins Essential Training.md

 - ---
 - ## 4.
 Agents and Distributed Builds
 	- ![image.png](../assets/image_1660046446612_0.png)
-	- A Jenkins node type can be SS
+	- A Jenkins node type can be SSH or Docker.
+	-
 	-